frontier997/edx/Readme.md

 * <b>volxref.sys</b> - $$$EDXNUC is a required stanza which names the sysgen module and the default volume.

-This sys file appears to define volume mappings for the full system.
+This sys file appears to define volume mappings and parameter references for data migration.

 ```console
 # Individual volume stanzas match the VOL parameters specified in the $$$DISK??